The Rowland Center is the home to BBA’s Student Center which is the hub for food service and is an inviting space for students to gather.

 BBA is committed to a meals program that provides delicious healthy meals, teaches students about our food system, expands its use of locally sourced food while developing community.

-In School Year 2022-2023, all students will receive free breakfast and lunch at school.
+In the 2023-24 school year, all students will receive free breakfast and lunch at school.
 The State of Vermont has provided money to do this for one year through the Universal School Meals Act.
 Students may also purchase a la carte items from the Student Center location by setting up a lunch account through MealTime.
 BBA issues swipe cards linked to their prepaid MealTime lunch account.
 All lunch account transactions will require the swipe card.
 Families can send in a check or cash or set up a MealTime account to be linked to student swipe cards.

 This Institution is an Equal Opportunity Provider.